bwks/grifter/README.md

 be fully functional.
 Some examples are the Juniper vMX and vQFX where one box is used for the control-plane and another for the forwarding-plane.

-NOTE: This functionality wil be added in a future release.
+NOTE: This functionality will be added in a future release.

 ##### Custom config files
 A default config file ships with the grifter python package.